cse-labs/k8s-quickstart/02-Docker-Part-1/README.md

 # install some utilities into the alpine base image
 # --name - names our container, jumpbox
 # apk ... is the command we want to run in the container
-docker run -it --name jumpbox alpine apk add --no-cache curl redis mariadb-client httpie jq nano bash
+docker run -it --name jumpbox alpine /bin/sh -c "apk add --no-cache curl redis mariadb-client py-pip jq nano bash && pip3 install --upgrade pip setuptools httpie"

 # our container is created but not running
 docker ps -a